Water polo

 The Paris Games, from the stands

-She admits that Natalia, the older sister, "helps us step out of our bubble a bit."
+She admits that Natalia, the older sister, helps them "step out of the bubble a bit."
 "Water polo is our life, and we've dedicated ourselves to being athletes day and night for many years.
 We live in a world where everyone is an athlete and where everyone understands that we have to train eight hours a day.
 And in this sense, she shows us what real life is like.
-All the things you can encounter, all the obstacles life can throw at you.
-Since we were 15, we've had work contracts.
-We were able to get into university without having to get a certain grade because, for me, they were international players, but for other people, it's not like that.
+All the things you can encounter, all the obstacles you can face.
+We've had work contracts since we were 15.
+We were able to get into the program without having to get a high grade because a five is enough to be an international player.
+For me, other people aren't like that.
 Two contrasting realities: "Sometimes she goes on vacation for a month and a half, and I think, 'Wow, what a life!'"

 The "freedom" to "be able to do things" that Natalia, the third sister, has